Melfaki2024/EXO-Millennial/_posts/2017-01-01-welcome-to-millennial.md

 ## Rough Story

 Kai and Nawai, the two main characters, are struggling with taking care of their mother who is sick.
-Understanding the fatal state that their mother is in but not willing to accept it, Kai resolves to take the trial of Nomads – a trial known for its dangerous nature but, if passed, gives the passer the honor of being a Nomad: explorers of the EXOs.
+Understanding the fatal state that their mother is in but not willing to accept it, Kai resolves to take the trial of Nomads – a trial known for its dangerous nature but, if passed, gives the passer the honor of being a Nomad: explorers of the EXO.
 Kai hopes that with this, he will be able to find the help his mother needs.
 Nawai, his older brother, more accepting of the prospect of their mother passing, still resolves to join his younger brother in the hopes of saving their mom.
-With this, they leave their home and begin their journey across the desert.
+With this, they leave their home of Nadus and begin their journey across the desert to the trial grounds of the Nomads.

 ## Questions?